 The way people search has evolved.

-Voice search and artificial intelligence (AI) have transformed the way people use search engines.
+Voice search and artificial intelligence (AI) have transformed how people use search engines.

-Long-tail keywords have gained in importance, whereas emphasis keywords have shifted to insignificance.
+Long-tail keywords have gained importance, whereas emphasis keywords have shifted to insignificance.

 Relevance is no longer only determined by how many times a keyword appears in a piece of content.